Cubeir/Vanilla-RTX/README.md

 # Vanilla-RTX

-Vanilla RTX is a Vanilla Based PBR Resource Pack for Minecraft RTX on Bedrock Edition.
+The Vanilla Based PBR Resource Pack for Minecraft RTX on Bedrock Edition.

 ⚠️ Windows 10/11 - Bedrock Edition +1.16.200 Only ⚠️